garonperceval/garonperceval.github.io/_pages/research.md

 ## Research Themes

+### Positive psychology and wellbeing:

+Investigating the role of awe, nature exposure, and biophilic design in enhancing mental health and psychological wellbeing.

-### Virtual Reality and Wellbeing
+### Environmental and cognitive neuroscience:

-Using immersive virtual reality to investigate environmental influences on psychological outcomes.

-### Biophilic Design

-Exploring how nature-inspired environments affect mental health and emotional wellbeing.
+Exploring how architectural spaces and built environments affect emotion, stress, and cognition.

+### Digital media and Social Emotional Development:

+Investigating the effects of digital media use on child and adolescent social emotional development

-### Awe and Architecture
+### Non-invasive brain stimulation (tDCS) and learning and cognition:

-Examining how spatial design characteristics evoke awe and positive emotional responses.

-### Environmental Psychology

-Understanding interactions between people and environments.

-### Evidence Synthesis

-Conducting systematic reviews and meta-analyses on environmental interventions and wellbeing.
+Studying the neural mechanisms underlying learning, memory, and social cognition.